-Those who wanted to spin up the Centos 8 VM in a VMware workstation can still go ahead and start using that, however, I would recommend using Centos 7 that is based on RHEL 7 because it has a long-term maintenance update till June 30th, 2024.
+Those who wanted to spin up the Centos 8 VM in a VMware workstation can still go ahead and start using that; however, I would recommend using Centos 7 based on RHEL 7 because it has a long-term maintenance update till June 30th, 2024.

 Once you have made up your mind, you can go ahead and download the respective ISO image by following the link below.

 Centos 7/8 – Click here to download.

 After clicking the above link, Click on the 8 tab, and choose x86_64, that would take you to the download page.